Internal networking is extremely important for employee productivity and engagement. So how do you get started with internal networks?

 How to Create an Internal Networking Initiative

-An internal networking initiative will look different from one organization to another, depending on your goals, budget, tools and needs.
+An internal networking initiative will look different from one organization to another, depending on your goals, budget, tools, and needs.
 Regardless, the most important piece is making resources available to help employees connect.
 Here are a few ways to do exactly that.

-Host Office Mixers
+1. Host Office Mixers

-Put “networking” events on the calendar once a month.
+Put internal networking events on the calendar once a month.
 Instead of having them after work hours, plan to end the day an hour or two early, so employees don’t see this as another task on their never-ending to-do list.
 This can be as simple as an office happy hour, or more specific to a large company project.

 You can even host department specific mixers, where you bring two departments together who haven’t been connecting as much as they should or can.

-Create Online Chat Groups
+2. Create Online Chat Groups

 If you use an office messaging system, like Slack that allows for groups, create networking channels or groups.
 Employees can use them to ask fellow co-workers a question, request resources, or share information about their role within the company.

-Attend events as a team
+3. Attend events as a team

 Set the tone for internal networking by attending industry events as a team.
 If you can’t afford a big conference, look for local get-togethers.
 Many larger organizations have small chapters in various cities that hold educational or networking nights.

-Scheduled lunch “dates”
+4. Scheduled lunch “dates”